fb pixel

 It’s a real problem, because fertility brings up all sorts of compounding emotions.
 In a study published in the International Journal of Environmental Research and Public Health, women who experienced infertility frequently reported feelings of despair, anxiety, frustration, isolation, and even guilt.

-(If you’re saying, But your headline… You caught us—technically.
-But we meant human passing.)
-Mental’s founder, Amy Keller Laird, spent a year in 2018 looking for a full-time job after her company was acquired and restructured.
+Mental’s founder, Amy Keller Laird, spent a year looking for a full-time job after her company was acquired and restructured.
 As her family’s main breadwinner with an identity bound tightly to her career, she was nervous, lonely, and lost.
 Her cat, Monte, was a calming constant.

 Over that year, at the age of 17, he grew ill and weak.
-In January 2019, Keller Laird accepted a new job, but also had to put Monte down—a decision she couldn’t help but question, even though he could no longer walk, control his bladder, or eat.
+The following January, Keller Laird accepted a new job, but also had to put Monte down—a decision she couldn’t help but question, even though he could no longer walk, control his bladder, or eat.

 “He’d been with me practically my entire adult life at the time,” she says.
 “He was there when I lived alone in a Manhattan studio, through marriage and kids and five apartments and a move to the ‘burbs.
 It seemed like he held on until he knew I was going to be okay again.
 I felt acute despair when he was gone.”